winnpixie/guardian-aottg/README.md

         - JoinMessage - Send a message whenever you join a room.
         - UserName - Let your messages have a different name than your in-game one.
         - TextColor - Color your text however you'd like.
+        - TextPrefix - Insert text before your messages.
-        - TextPrefix/TextSuffix - Prepend and/or append text to your messages.
+        - TextSuffix - Append text after your messages.
+        - BoldName - Toggles bold chat name.
-        - BoldName/ItalicName - Stylize your chat name to be bold and/or italic.
+        - ItalicName - Toggles italic chat name.
-        - BoldText/ItalicText - Stylize your messages to be bold and/or italic.
+        - BoldText - Toggles bold messages.
+        - ItalicText - Toggles italic messages.
     - **Visual**
         - *Render Settings*
             - DrawDistance - See more or less of the map at once.